-Experience the compelling Côa Valley-

-Complementing the incredible wildlife on show this remote corner of Portugal, Western Iberia also has an incredibly rich human heritage.
+Complementing this incredible wildlife, Western Iberia also has a rich human heritage.
 The Prehistoric Rock Art Sites in the Côa Valley are a UNESCO World Heritage Site, with thousands of animal, human and abstract figures carved into rock faces, some of which date back over 20,000 years.
 Together they make up the largest open-air collection of prehistory art in Europe.
-With medieval ‘castelo’ towns scattered across hilltops and the mighty 17th century star fort at Almeida this regions historic importance for a strong cultural identity for those in the area.
-With all this discovery waiting, deliciously local culinary traditions paired with wines from the renowned Douro Valley are a great compliment and attraction alike!
+All this is complemented by delicious local cuisine and some of Portugal’s finest wines, sourced from the renowned Douro Valley.

-There are many ways to discover Western Iberia, from a relaxing long weekend to tackling 200 km of marked Grande Route trail along the entire Côa Valley - by foot, mountain bike and even horseback over multiple days.
-We can tailor your time based on your interests, with your ideal combination of wildlife and culture, using expert guides and staying in handpicked accommodation.
-New unique safari style accommodations of the Star Camp in Faia Brava and Miles Away fly camp bring you closer to nature in more remote settings.
+There are many ways to discover Western Iberia, from a relaxing long weekend to a journey through the entire Côa Valley along the 200-kilometre Grande Route, on foot, by mountain bike or even on horseback.
+We can tailor your itinerary based on your interests, with your ideal combination of wildlife and culture, using expert guides and staying in handpicked accommodation.
+New and unique safari- style accommodation in Star Camp in Faia Brava and Miles Away fly camp bring you closer to nature in remote, dramatic settings.

 "Travel, in the younger sort, is a part of education; in the elder, a part of experience."